A Weekend in Durango

 Tamarron Resort (Onsite at Glacier Club)

 Our top suggestion for the weekend.
 Renting a unit at Tamarron keeps you up the valley and close to the wedding festivities.
-Units in Pine Cone or Tamarron Lodge are under a 5‑minute walk to the venue.
+Units in Tamarron Lodge or Pine Cone are under a 5‑minute walk to the venue.
 Gambel Oak is also a great Tamarron option, just a slightly longer walk.
 Browse units here.

 We have a 10% discount code for Tamarron—use RETURN10 at checkout.